chryswoods/blog/_sources/index.rst.txt

 Part 2: The Two Towers
 ----------------------
-Part two (coming this weekend) discusses how an RSE can climb the two towers of optimisation and increasing robustness, while also improving reproducibility and tracking the provenance of data.
+`Part two <two_towers>`__ discusses how an RSE can climb the two towers of making a code fast, while also keeping it correct.

 Part 3: Return of the King
 --------------------------